-Indiana State Law requires students entering four-year-old preschool to have 4 DPTs, 3 Polio, 1 MMR, 1 Varicella, and 3 Hepatitis B vaccinations before the first day of school.
+Indiana State Law requires students entering four-year-old preschool to have: 3 Hepatitis B, 4 DPaTs, 3 Polio, 1 Varicella (OR documentation of history of having had the chicken pox disease (month and year) with a physician's signature), 1 MMR, and 2 Hepatitis A vaccinations before the first day of school.

-Students entering grades 6-12 are also required by law to have a Meningitis vaccine, Tdap vaccine, and two Hepatitis A vaccinations.
+Students entering grades 6-11 are also required by law to have a MCV4 (Meningitis vaccine) and a Tdap vaccine.
+2/3 HPV is recommended.

 All immunizations must be noted with Day-Month-Year received.